The Safety Library holds a wide range of items. These can be filtered using the categories listing on the right-hand-side or bottom of the page.

 July 2023 - Shipping of roundwood has steadily increased over the last 18 months, not least with the storm Arwen clear up in NE Scotland.
 Many ports previously unused for timber for many years are now being utilised for multi modal shipping of timber and it was pertinent for FISA to engage with this sector to create a base guidance document that can be referenced by ports and hauliers / suppliers.

-The refreshed 2019 FISA Guidance on Managing Health & Safety in Forestry (GMHSF), is now available to the UK forestry industry.
+The refreshed 2019 FISA Guidance on Managing Health & Safety in Forestry (GMHSF).